kabobbob/synology-glacier-manager/README.md

-aws-glacier
+synology-glacier-manager
 ===========

-Playing around with accessing vaults in AWS glacier.
+Interfacing with vaults created by Synology DSM.